boldingd/EclipsePhaseContent/ItemsGuide.md

 > I don't think I understand what this is for.
 >
 > **0514NOMAD**: I was wondering that.
-> Isn't this just a knock-off Scurrier built fromm raccoon smart-pet parts?
+> Isn't this just a knock-off Scurrier built from raccoon smart-pet parts?
 >
 > **Bauble**: That's exactly what it is.
-> It's a Gatecrasher thing: lots of places in Sol, the body banks won't have Scurriers, but you can buy wet-fab time.
+> It's a Gatecrasher thing.
+> Lots of places in Sol, the body banks won't have Scurriers, but you can buy wet-fab time.
 >
 > **H0N-3**: But wouldn't something like a Blackbird be better for being sneaky?
 >